sourcehut-mirrors/chawan/doc/architecture.md

 * `cgi-bin:` Start a CGI script, and read out its stdout into the response body.
 In certain cases it also streams the response into the cache.

   This is also used for schemes like http/s, ftp, etc. by internally rewriting them into the appropriate `cgi-bin:` URL.

 * `stream:` Do the same thing as above, but read from a file descriptor passed to the loader beforehand.
 This is used when stdin is a file, e.g. `echo test | cha`.
 It is also used for mailcap entries with an x-htmloutput field.

 * `cache:` Read the file from the cache.
 This is used by the pager for the "view source" operation, and by buffers in the rare situation where their initial character encoding guess proves to be incorrect and they need to rewind the source.

 * `data:` Decode a data URL.
-This is done directly in the loader process because very long data URLs wouldn't fit into the environment.
-(Plus, obviously, it's more efficient this way.)
+This is done directly in the loader process because very long data URLs wouldn't fit into the environment (and because it's more efficient this way).

 The loader process distinguishes between clients (i.e processes) through their control stream (one end of a socketpair created by loader).
 This control stream is closed when the pager discards the buffer, so discarded buffers are unable to make further requests even if their process is still alive.

 ### Buffer

 Buffer processes parse HTML, optionally query external resources from loader, run styling, JS, and finally render the page to an internal canvas.

 Buffers are managed by the pager through Container objects.
 A UNIX domain socket is established between each buffer and the pager for IPC.

 ## Opening buffers

 Scenario: the user attempts to navigate to <https://example.org>.

-1. pager creates a new container for the target URL.
+1. pager creates a new buffer for the target URL.
 2. pager sends a request for "https://example.org" to the loader.
 Then, it registers the file descriptor in its selector, and does something else until poll() reports activity on the file descriptor.